noshavenovemba/networking/docker/readme.txt

-.dockerignore - file, that defines the Docker build context, you can specify ignore rules and exceptions from these rules for files and folder hadolint Dockerfile // scan dockerfile for syntax DOCKER_CONTENT_TRUST=1 // to verify the integrity and authenticity of an image HEALTHCHECK CMD curl --fail http://localhost:8000 || exit 1 label, workdir // don't add a layer to dockerfile
+.dockerignore - file, that defines the Docker build context, you can specify ignore rules and exceptions from these rules for files and folder hadolint Dockerfile // scan dockerfile for syntax DOCKER_CONTENT_TRUST=1 // to verify the integrity and authenticity of an image HEALTHCHECK CMD curl --fail http://localhost:8000 || exit 1 // check that container is working HEALTHCHECK // specify the signal that will be used to stop the container label, workdir // don't add a layer to dockerfile

 docker build <name> .